deionizedoatmeal/archdots/README.md

 - using rofi to exit session
 - using rofi to connect to bluetooth devices
 - using rofi to mannage vpn
-- using rofi to connect to wireless networks (comming soon)
+- using rofi to connect to wireless networks
 - mounting and opening encrypted LUKS drives
 - switching between system wide dark and light mode
 # screenshots